rhylanbolt/developerdocs/README.md

 <h3>recId (Recommendation ID)</h3>
 <p>A unique identifier assigned to each recommended item in a response.
 Send recId back with click events to track recommendation performance.</p>
 <h3>Recommendation</h3>
-<p>A suggested content item generated by Opti-X for a specific user.
+<p>A suggested content item generated by Personalize for a specific user.
 Recommendations are ranked by predicted relevance.</p>
 <h3>Regulation</h3>
 <p>Compliance rules that restrict content availability based on user jurisdiction.
 Different regulations (UK, DE, MT) may have different content requirements.</p>
 <h3>Response</h3>
-<p>The data returned by an Opti-X API call.
+<p>The data returned by an Personalize API call.
 Recommendation responses include ranked items with IDs, positions, and recIds.</p>
 <h3>RTP (Return to Player)</h3>
 <p>A percentage indicating the expected payout of a game over time.
 An RTP of 96% means the game returns $96 for every $100 wagered on average.
 RTP is a common attribute for gaming inventory.</p>
 <hr>